Alanine42/Light-and-Sound/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-As a newcomer to HTML, it took me a while to embed image in each button.
+- As a newcomer to HTML, it took me a while to embed image in each button.
 It turns out everything in HTML is nested, and all I need to do is to "nest" a `<img>` tag inside the existing button element.

+- Adding image in the buttons cause bad button alignment.
+When hiding/unhiding an image, the position of the button fluctuates and unaligns with other buttons.
+I used `visibility: hidden` instead of `display: none` in the button's css.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+Also I feel like the combo "HTML+CSS+javascript" is a very lenient / tolerant tool.
+They don't throw piles of syntax/logic errors on you (which are discouraging), rather, they stay silent.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]